EliseoFeria14/friendFinderApp/README.md

 # friendFinderApp
-full-stack app to find friend that have common interests
+full-stack app to find friends that have common interests